 Catch Up Premium

-At the Snaith School we closely monitor all pupils’ literacy and numeracy skills and intervene on an individual basis to ensure all pupils make maximum progress in Literacy and Numeracy.
+At The Snaith School we closely monitor all pupils’ literacy and numerical skills and intervene on an individual basis.
+This helps us to ensure all pupils are making maximum progress in both Literacy and Numeracy.

 For pupils achieving below 100 on entry, this intervention involves extra paired reading lessons and/or withdrawal from 2 registrations a week, where they will be taught either one to one or in a small group situation.
 Every individual pupil’s needs are taken into account and every effort is made to support our pupils to ‘catch up’ both in and out of lesson time.